conganwoz/websocket-stream/readme.md

 ### Changes made to this repository

-I'm using this repo for mqtt in a react-native mobile app.
+I'm using this repo for mqtt in a chrome extension.

-It sends the aws custom authoriser headers that the original lib does not.
+The ws lib is only compatible with node, so this repo forces using naitive Websocket when connect mqtt broker

 Use HTML5 [websockets](https://developer.mozilla.org/en-US/docs/WebSockets) using the Node Streams API.